natcap/invest.users-guide/source/input_types.rst

 Input Types
 ***********

-InVEST models accept many different types of data.
+InVEST models accept many different types of spatial and non-spatial data.
 We categorize them into 12 types:

 .. _number: